pfheatwole/thesis/source/canopy_geometry.rst

 * Belloc (:cite:`belloc2016InfluenceAirInlet`) discusses the effects of air intakes, and suggests some modeling choices

-* There are a bunch of papers on *fluid-structure interaction* modelling.
+* There are a bunch of papers on *fluid-structure interaction* modeling.

 * Altmann (:cite:`altmann2009NumericalSimulationParafoil`) discusses the
   overall impact of cell billowing on glide performance, and has a great